Predicting Opioid Use Disorder from Longitudinal Healthcare Data using Multi-stream Transformer: Introduction

-Although the recently developed transformer models showed promising performance, especially on handling multiple data streams, the potential of applying transformer on healthcare data analysis has not yet been fully explored.
-One of the major limitations is the lack of power to model multiple data streams within the self-attention layer.
-Transformer originally was designed to process one data stream, which is mostly an order of words in a NLP task, at a time.
-The modified transforms either can only handle multiple streams at intra-stream level or they are not suitable to solve OUD prediction problem as a real-time task where only previous clinical events can be used to make a prediction at a specific time point.
-Here, OUD prediction is a complex data analysis task that includes not only finding long term effects of prescription opioids such as morphine and fentanyl, history of diagnoses such as mood disorders, but also the hidden associations between patient's prescriptions and diagnoses, since these input streams are highly correlated with each other.
-Identifying the relationships within and between input streams may reveal hidden patterns leading to an increased power in OUD prediction and interpretation.
-Moreover, the medication application patterns and the interactions between medications across different visits as well as the patient's diagnoses patterns throughout his/her medical history may carry important information that should be extracted in order to develop precise OUD prediction and treatment tools.
+Although the recently developed transformer models showed promising performance, especially on handling multiple data streams, the potential of applying transformers on healthcare data analysis has not yet been fully explored.
+One of the major limitations is the lack of capacity to model multiple data streams within the self-attention layer.
+The transformer was originally designed to process one data stream, which is mostly an order of words in a NLP task, at a time.
+The modified transformers either can only handle multiple streams at intra-stream level or they are not suitable to solve OUD identification problem as a real-time task where only previous clinical events can be used to make a decision at a specific time point.
+Here, OUD identification is a complex data analysis task that includes not only finding long term effects of prescription opioids such as morphine and fentanyl, history of diagnoses such as mood disorders, but also the hidden associations between patient's prescriptions and diagnoses, since these input streams are highly correlated with each other.
+Identifying the relationships within and between input streams may reveal hidden patterns leading to an increased classification ability and interpretabilty for OUDs.
+Moreover, the medication application patterns and the interactions between medications across different visits as well as the patient's diagnoses patterns throughout his/her medical history may carry important information that should be extracted in order to develop precise and sensitive OUD identification tools.

 This study proposes a novel transformer model called {\bf Mu}lti-stream Transformer for {\bf P}redicting {\bf O}pioid Use {\bf D}isorder (MUPOD) to analyze longitudinal healthcare data collected from multiple sources and predict the onset of OUD.
 First of all, MUPOD is capable of analyzing multiple data streams, such as medication and diagnosis, simultaneously and extracting associations within and between the streams.
-Second, MUPOD utilizes attention weights within and across data streams to interpret the prediction results.
-In our experiment, MUPOD successfully captured the complex associations within and between multiple streams including medication, diagnoses, and demographic information, and predicts the onset of OUD precisely.
+Second, MUPOD utilizes attention weights within and across data streams to interpret the classification results.
+In our experiment, MUPOD successfully captured the complex associations within and between multiple streams including medications, diagnoses, and demographic information, and predicts the onset of OUD precisely.